-The District performed reduced chemical treatments of Flowering rush and Curly-leaf pondweed on Lake Sallie in 2022 (Figure 7.13).
-The Flowering rush was reduced from 35.88-acres in 2021 to 31.03 acres in 2022.
-Two treatments were performed with Diquat (June 28th and August 1st) to help control these areas.
+The District performed reduced chemical treatments of Flowering rush on Lake Sallie in 2023 (Figure 7.11 and Figure 7.12).
+The Flowering rush was reduced from 31.03 acres in 2022 to 12.68 in 2023.
+Two treatments were performed with Diquat (June 27th and August 8th) to help control these areas.
 There is a small patch of Flowering rush where the Pelican River drains into Lake Sallie, but due to the flowing water it has created a problem.
 We are working to come up with a solution to effectively control the flow of water and increase contact time between the chemical and the plant to successfully treat it.
-We were contacted by the Army Corp of Engineers to help assist us with coming up with possible methods to treat these difficult areas that have flowing water.
-A Small patch (7.57 acres) of Curly-leaf pondweed was treated on Lake Sallie on 06/03/2022.
+We were contacted in 2023 by the Army Corp of Engineers to possibly help assist us with coming up with some methods to treat these difficult areas that have flowing water but are still waiting to hear back from them.
+No Curly-leaf pondweed was treated on Lake Sallie in 2023.